 Endocrine glands Endocrine Glands The endocrine system consists of a group of glands and organs that regulate and control various body functions by producing and secreting hormones.
 Hormones are chemical substances that affect... read more are organs that secrete one or more specific hormones.
 The actual cause of the endocrine gland malfunctioning may be related to an autoimmune reaction Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
 What triggers autoimmune disorders is not known.
 Symptoms vary depending... read more in which the body's immune defenses mistakenly attack the body’s own cells.
 Genetic factors and environmental triggers (such as viral infections, dietary factors, or taking certain drugs) may be involved.
 Polyglandular deficiency syndromes are classified into three types.

 Type 1: Type 1 is also called autoimmune polyendocrinopathy candidiasis ectodermal dystrophy [APECED]).
-In this type, which develops in children, the parathyroid and adrenal glands Addison Disease In Addison disease, the adrenal glands are underactive, resulting in a deficiency of adrenal hormones.
-Addison disease may be caused by an autoimmune reaction, cancer, an infection, or some... read more can be underactive.
+In this type, which develops in children, the parathyroid and adrenal glands Adrenal Insufficiency In adrenal insufficiency, the adrenal glands do not produce enough adrenal hormones.
+Adrenal insufficiency may be caused by a disorder of the adrenal glands, a disorder of the pituitary gland... read more can be underactive.
 Affected people may be prone to chronic yeast infections (called chronic mucocutaneous candidiasis Chronic Mucocutaneous Candidiasis Chronic mucocutaneous candidiasis, a hereditary immunodeficiency disorder, is persistent or recurring infection with Candida (a fungus) due to malfunction of T cells (lymphocytes).
 Chronic... read more ) as well.
 Yeast infections may be the first sign of a problem, particularly in children younger than 5 years.
 People may have other autoimmune disorders, including thyroid disease Overview of the Thyroid Gland The thyroid is a small gland, measuring about 2 inches (5 centimeters) across, that lies just under the skin below the Adam’s apple in the neck.
 The two halves (lobes) of the gland are connected... read more , diabetes Type 1 diabetes Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
 Urination and thirst are... read more , autoimmune hepatitis, and certain digestive system disorders that cause difficulty absorbing nutrients (malabsorption Overview of Malabsorption Malabsorption syndrome refers to a number of disorders in which nutrients from food are not absorbed properly in the small intestine.
 Certain disorders, infections, and surgical procedures can... read more ).